lindavid1998/allfields/README.md

 ## Features
 - Users can
   - view list of soccer fields in San Diego (more to be added)
-  - narrow fields with search
+  - search fields
   - filter fields by neighborhood
   - view fields on a map (like Yelp)
   - post, edit, and delete reviews
+  - favorite and unfavorite fields
   - see reviews from other users
-  - favorite and unfavorite fields
+  - see user profiles
 - User profiles show join date, recent posts, and favorites
 - Each field links to Google Maps for directions
 - Customizable avatars